TrudeEH/web/content/notes/ready/irc.md

 ```

 To properly configure your server, be sure to read the [container’s documentation](https://hub.docker.com/r/inspircd/inspircd-docker/).
 This container generates a self-signed SSL certificate for secure connections, however, it won't be accepted by actual clients.
-Refer to my [[https-ssl-certs|SSL guide]] to generate a real certificate for TLS to work.
+Refer to my [SSL Guide](../https-ssl-certs) to generate a real certificate for TLS to work.
 After generating your certificate, simply replace the old one with it.

 ### Linux